scrollmapper/bible_databases_deuterocanonical/readme.md

 - 2nd Enoch ("Slavonic" "Secrets of Enoch")
 - 3nd Enoch ("Hebrew" Book of Enoch)
 - 2nd Esdras (also called 4 Esdras, Latin Esdras, or Latin Ezra)
+- 1st Book of Adam and Eve

 Future books will include:

 - The traditional "Apocryphal" books.
-- The Books of Adam and Eve
+- The Second Book of Adam and Eve
 - The Sheperd of Hermas
 - Apocolypse of Peter
 - ...and more like these.